ChaosNexus: A Foundation Model for ODE-based Chaotic System Forecasting with Hierarchical Multi-scale Awareness: Methodology

 where $f_i$ is the fraction of patches routed to expert $i$, and $r_i$ is the average routing probability assigned to it.
 This encourages more uniform expert utilization.

 Due to the sensitive dependence on initial conditions in chaotic systems, point-wise accuracy is often insufficient for long-horizon forecasting.
 A robust forecast must also reproduce the geometric and statistical properties of the system's attractor.
-To enforce this, we introduce a regularization term based on the Maximum Mean Discrepancy (MMD), which minimizes the divergence between the state distribution of predicted trajectories and that of the ground-truth trajectories (Appendix~\ref{app:mmd}):
+To enforce this, we introduce a regularization term based on the Maximum Mean Discrepancy (MMD, Appendix~\ref{app:mmd}), which minimizes the divergence between the state distributions: